kyma-project/busola/kyma/README.md

-# Kyma dashboard
+# Kyma Dashboard

 ## Overview
-The directory contains configuration of kyma extensibility for busola and tools to prepare configuration to build Kyma-dashboard using busola.
+The directory contains the configuration of Kyma extensibility for Busola and tools to prepare the configuration for building Kyma dashboard using Busola.

 Files structure:
 ```